josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 - The second table ("Random-effects parameters") gives us information about the error structure.
 The "household:" section is examining whether there is variation across households above and beyond the differences in the controlled variables.
-Since the estimate of `var(_cons)` (the estimated variance of the constant per person - the individual level random effect) is non-zero (and not close to zero), that is evidence that the random effect is beneficial.
+Since the estimate of `var(_cons)` (the estimated variance of the constant per person - the individual level random effect) is non-zero (and not close to zero), that is evidence that the random effect is necessary.
 If the estimate was 0 or close to 0, that would be evidence that the random effect is unnecessary and that any difference between individuals is already accounted for by the covariates.
 - The estimated variance of the residuals is any additional variation between observations.
 This is akin to the residuals from linear regression.
 - The ^$^\chi^2^$^ test at the bottom is a formal test of the inclusion of the random effects versus a [linear